-When General Leia was this little, we lived in a home in which I didn’t feel comfortable letting her roam free.
-So it was extra hard for me to cook and simultaneously corral her.
+When my oldest was a young toddler, we lived in a home in which I didn’t feel comfortable letting her roam free.
+It was extra-hard for me to cook and simultaneously corral her.
 I’d keep her in the high chair and find her something to do while I worked.

-But yeah, watch that your kid doesn’t eat the dried beans 🙂
+But yeah, watch that your kid doesn’t eat dried beans 🙂

 As you kids get a little bigger and you both become more comfortable with them in the kitchen, you can start giving them different tasks.
-For example, now they can stir food or scramble eggs without you having to hold the spoon with them, hoping they don’t fling food everywhere.
+For example, now your little ones can begin to stir food or scramble eggs without you having to hold the spoon with them, hoping they don’t fling food everywhere.